scheinerman/SimplePosets.jl/README.md

 ## Linear extensions

 The file `linear_extensions.jl`  in the `src` folder contains functions to find one or all linear extensions of a poset.
-This module is not loaded by default and so requires the command `include("linear_extensions.jl")`.
+This file is not loaded by default and so requires the command `include("linear_extensions.jl")`.

 **Note**: The function `all_linear_extensions` uses the `Memoize`